WestGrid/ubcSummerSchool2018/1-program.md

 - career panel preparation (Brent, finance, etc)
   - Roman: create a page / provide some description
 - CC cloud: Brent will provide materials, Venkat will teach
+- Alex won't be available in two weeks

 ## Courses (tentative program)

 - <sup>fixed</sup> means the instructor is available only on this date/time (cannot be moved)